RediSearch/RediSearch/docs/docs/Aggregations.md

 type: docs
 weight: 1
 description: >
-    "Details of FT.AGGREGATE.
-Grouping and projections and functions"
+    Details of FT.AGGREGATE.
+Grouping and projections and functions
 ---

 # RediSearch Aggregations